Highest-Paying Jobs in Canada With Strong Career Outlooks

-- Top-end hourly wage for executive assistants—$39.90 or more
+- Top-end hourly wage for executive assistants—$40 or more

 - Estimated job openings for executive assistants—18,700

-- Top-end hourly wage for office administrators—$35.90 or more
+- Top-end hourly wage for office administrators—$36.26 or more

 - Estimated job openings for office administrators—118,100

-In Canada, travel and tourism is a $102-billion industry that employs around 1.8 million people.5 And two key sub-sectors that make up a large part of the travel and tourism sector are the hotel and restaurant industries.
+According to the Tourism Industry Association of Canada, this sector is a $102-billion industry that employs around 1.8 million people.
+And two key sub-sectors that make up a large part of the travel and tourism sector are the hotel and restaurant industries.

-The hotel industry generates $22 billion in revenue and employs 309,800 people.6 And the Canadian restaurant industry is even larger, with $85 billion in annual sales.
+The Hotel Association of Canada says that the accommodations industry generates $22 billion in revenue and employs 309,800 people.
+According to Restaurants Canada, the nation's dining industry is even larger, with $85 billion in annual sales.
 In fact, the food service industry employs around seven percent of the Canadian workforce.
-And with close to 97,000 restaurants across the country, opportunities can be found in both urban and rural locations.7
+And with close to 97,000 restaurants across the country, opportunities can be found in both urban and rural locations.

 Many Canadians begin their working careers in travel, tourism, or hospitality.
 And those who stick with it and work their way into management can enjoy some of the best-paying jobs available in the industry.
 Here are two of the more common positions that you may want to think about.